Cultural Awards 2020

 Top 5 immune boosting foods

-(BPT) – The food choices you make can help you feel more energized and focused, but what some people may not realize is they also have a profound impact on your immune system.
+(BPT) – Immune boosting food choices you make can help you feel more energized and focused, but what some people may not realize is they also have a profound impact on your immune system.
 Incorporating certain foods into your diet can boost your immunity and help you feel your best.
 “In today’s uncertain times, it’s important now more than ever to maintain a strong immune system,” says registered dietitian and nutritionist Dawn Jackson Blatner.
 “By eating mindfully and adding nutrient-rich foods to your diet, you’re making a positive step to support your overall health and wellness.”
 Blatner recommends incorporating these five foods into your diet to support your immune system: Bell peppers: A colorful addition to your plate, bell peppers are rich in vitamin C. In fact, the vegetable has two to three times more vitamin C than an orange.
 Vitamin C is crucial for immune health because it increases the white blood cells that fight off infection.
 For the most vitamin C, it’s best to eat them raw or just lightly cooked.
-Eggs: Eggs (particularly the yolk) contain vitamin D, which is a nutrient the Centers for Disease Control (CDC) notes can help the immune system resist viruses and bacteria. […]
+Eggs: Eggs (particularly the yolk) contain vitamin D, which is a nutrient the Centers for Disease Control (CDC) notes can help the immune system resist viruses and […]

 ¿Preocupado por el asma y las alergias en tiempos de la COVID-19?